Trespass to land: Criminal trespass

-In most states, a criminal trespass to land is defined by statute and constitutes a misdemeanor.
+In most states, a criminal trespass to land is defined by statute and is a misdemeanor.
 In some states, it may be a felony under certain circumstances (e.g., trespassing on a research facility or school property).
-Remedies between private parties for trespass may include an injunction or money damages.
+The federal criminal trespass statute primarily prohibits knowingly entering or remaining in any restricted federal building or grounds without lawful authority to do so.